 Simple English definitions for legal terms

-Read a random definition: progeny
+Read a random definition: pour out

 Ne admittas is a Latin term used in Ecclesiastical law.
 It refers to a writ that prohibits a bishop from admitting another party's clerk to be a parson of a church.
 This writ is usually used in a quare impedit action, which is a legal action to enforce the right to propose a clerk to the position of parson of a vacant church.
 If a party believes that the bishop will admit another person's proposed clerk before the quare impedit action concludes, they can use the ne admittas writ to prevent this from happening.